What does beard oil do? Here are the 3 things you should consider when choosing a beard oil

 While all of these oils are excellent for your beard and skin beneath, where and how they are grown impacts their quality.
 Think wine and whiskey.
 Cabernet Sauvignon is grown throughout the world yet the best grapes come from Napa Valley and Bordeaux.
 Why?
 The growing conditions are right.
 The combination of soil and climate combine to produce superior fruit.
 Furthermore, the winemakers are experts.
 They employ tested methods to expertly extract the juice from the grape.
 The same applies to the raw ingredients in your beard oil.

 How the oil is extracted matters.
 Most oils are extracted in one of two ways:

-Beard oils containing cold pressed oils tend to be more expensive given the higher cost of the raw ingredients.
+Beard oils containing cold-pressed oils tend to be more expensive given the higher cost of the raw ingredients.

 Selecting a beard oil is a very personal experience.
 The ingredients are absorbed by your beard and your skin...the body’s largest organ, which has an impact on your health and well-being.
-Some refuse to pay more than $10 for beard oil and others who won't even consider anything cheaper than $20.
+Some refuse to pay more than $10 for beard oil and others who won't even consider a beard oil cheaper than $20.
 At the end of the day, regardless of price, if it makes you feel more confident and better about yourself, then it is worth its weight in gold.